 “As part of the Biomedical Engineering Department, there is a research track that allows students to work in a lab for at least a semester and do their own research.
 I worked in the Oudin Lab, which focuses on triple-negative breast cancer research.
 During my first semester, I focused on cell culture and the role that particular ECMs play on cell proliferation.
 During my second semester, I worked to design a 3D printable device that helps stabilize tumors during an assay that tracks cell migration on chemo-therapy treated tumors.
 Overall, I loved the experience and learned an incredible amount about research!
 I am very grateful for the experience!” -Becca Crawley ’22

 Nimble and Adaptable

-If you are someone who enjoys tinkering and building, the newly opened Nolop Fabrication, Analysis, Simulation, and Testing (FAST) Facility in the Science & Engineering Complex is a place where you can indulge your creativity.
-Equipped with 3D printers, a laser cutter, and various tools, the space is a place where you can quickly prototype a project and work with and learn from your peers.
-Check it out here!Learn More
+These makerspaces, facilities, and lab spaces are home to professors and students working together to carry out ground-breaking research and design projects.
+If you are someone who enjoys tinkering and building, the Nolop Fabrication, Analysis, Simulation, and Testing (FAST) Facility in the Science and Engineering Complex is one place (of many!) where you can indulge your creativity.
+Equipped with 3D printers, laser cutters, woodworking and metalworking tools, a full time staff member to help you out and answer your questions, and more, you can quickly prototype a project (for class or just for fun!) and work with and learn from your peers.
+Nolop is open to every member of the Tufts community.